-&lt;sup>7 This Article focuses primarily on fungible crypto assets created substantially all at one time using blockchain technology (usually referred to as a "pre-mine") and intended to be a functional part of a "decentralized" protocol of automated code that responds deterministically to validly formatted instructions (such protocols are referred to herein as a "project").
+7 This Article focuses primarily on fungible crypto assets created substantially all at one time using blockchain technology (usually referred to as a "pre-mine") and intended to be a functional part of a "decentralized" protocol of automated code that responds deterministically to validly formatted instructions (such protocols are referred to herein as a "project").
 These are the crypto assets, like ether ("ether") that are most widely traded and discussed and are the assets that can be found listed among the "Top 100" crypto assets on sites like coinmarketcap.com and coingecko.com.
-Separately, there is also increasing interest in crypto assets whose value is generally directly or indirectly pegged to a major fiat currency, some of which have indicia of money markets instruments or other types of securities-and non-fungible crypto assets (often referred to as "non-fungible tokens" or "NFTs") which can be very fluid in form and exhibit a range of characteristics.
+Separately, there is also increasing interest in crypto assets commonly known as "stablecoins" (see infra note [89] and accompanying text)-digital assets whose value is generally directly or indirectly pegged to a major fiat currency, some of which have indicia of money markets instruments or other types of securities-and non-fungible crypto assets (often referred to as "non-fungible tokens" or "NFTs") which can be very fluid in form and exhibit a range of characteristics.

-The nature of ICOs and their brief, wild run of popularity for fundraising in the U.S. has obscured a critical distinction between the status of a crypto asset sold in the transaction under federal securities law, on one hand, and the status of the fundraising transaction of which that crypto asset was a part, on the other.
-Thus, we see regulators, commentators and private litigants alike asserting that the subject crypto assets are themselves securities, at least temporarily.
+The nature of ICOs and their brief, wild run of popularity for fundraising in the U.S. has obscured a critical distinction between the status of a crypto asset sold in the transaction under federal securities law8, on one hand, and the status of the fundraising transaction of which that crypto asset was a part, on the other.
+Thus, we see regulators,9 commentators10 and private litigants11 alike asserting that the subject crypto assets are themselves securities, at least temporarily.

-Commentators considering crypto assets and federal securities law have generally recognized that most crypto assets do not fall directly within one of the enumerated categories in the definition of the term "security" in either the Securities Act of 1933, as amended (the "Securities Act") or the Securities Exchange Act of 1934, as amended
+Commentators considering crypto assets and federal securities law12 have generally recognized13 that most crypto assets do not fall directly within one of the enumerated categories in the definition of the term "security" in either the Securities Act of 1933, as amended (the "Securities Act")14 or the Securities Exchange Act of 1934, as amended